cybertraining-dsc/fa20-523-333/project/project.md

 The **mean** of the histogram assigned to "before_21st_century" is 0.19 while the **mode** is 0.0.
 The **variance** of the data is 0.10699.
 The histogram assigned to "after_21st_century" has a **mean** of 0.07 and **mode** of 0.0.
 The **variance** of the data is 0.04786 .
 By analyzing the graph it appears that the instrumentalness for before and after the 21<sup>st</sup> century are relatively similar.
 Both histograms are skewed right but the histogram attributed to after the 21<sup>st</sup> century has much less songs that are instrumental compared to songs before the 21<sup>st</sup> century.
 The variation of non-instrumental to instrumental tracks after the 21<sup>st</sup> century is all far less compared to tracks before the  21<sup>st</sup> century.

 The fifth histogram that was analyzed is "valence".
-The visualization for valence is seen in **Figure 6**.
+The visualization for valence is seen in Figure 6.

 ![valence](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/valence_histogram_before_and_after_21stcentury.png)